 Why do Humpback Whales Breach?

-Why do humpback whales breach?
 When you think of humpback whales, their iconic breaching is likely one of the first things that come to mind.
 But why do humpback whales breach?
 This spectacular action, where whales launch themselves out of the water and crash back down, is fascinating.
-Let’s explore the reasons behind this behaviour…
+Let’s explore this behaviour and uncover why these marine mammals breach the…